flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

 flytectl create execution
 -------------------------

-Create execution resources
+Creates execution resources

 Synopsis
 ~~~~~~~~

-Creates executions for a given workflow/task in a project and domain.
+Creates execution resources for a given workflow/task in a project and domain:

-There are three steps in generating an execution:

-- Generate the execution spec file using the get command.
-- Update the inputs for the execution if needed.
-- Run the execution by passing in the generated yaml file.

-The spec file should be generated first and then, the execution should be run using the spec file.
-You can reference the FlyteCTL get task for more details.

 ::

  flytectl get tasks -d development -p flytectldemo core.advanced.run_merge_sort.merge  --version v2 --execFile execution_spec.yaml

+There are three steps to generate an execution:

+- Generate the execution spec file using the get command
+- Update the inputs for the execution if needed
+- Run the execution by passing the generated yaml file

+The spec file is generated first.
+Next, the execution is run using the spec file.
+You can refer to Flytectl :ref:`get task <flytectl_get_task>` for more details.

 The generated file would look similar to this: